drewm/mailchimp-api/README.md

 MailChimp API
 =============

-**This branch has been merged into master - please use that instead.
-This branch should be considered obsolete.**

 Super-simple, minimum abstraction MailChimp API v3 wrapper, in PHP.

 I hate complex wrappers.
 This lets you get from the MailChimp API docs to the code as directly as possible.